 The structure of the data base reflects the fact that 2 different versions of the survey instrument were used for all registered establishments.
 Questionnaires have common questions (core module) and respectfully additional manufacturing- and services-specific questions.
 The eligible manufacturing industries have been surveyed using the Manufacturing questionnaire (includes the core module, plus manufacturing specific questions).
-Retail firms have been interviewed using the Services questionnaire (includes the core module plus retail specific questions) and the residual eligible services have been covered using the Services questionnaire (includes the core module).
+Retail firms have been interviewed using the Services questionnaire (includes the core module eligible services have been covered using the Services questionnaire (includes the core module).
 Each variation of the questionnaire is identified by the index variable, a0.

-All variables are named using, first, the letter of each section and, second, the number of the variable within the section, i.e. a1 denotes section A, question I (some exceptions apply due to comparability reasons).
-Variable names preceded by the prefix prefix "BM" or "BMG" indicate questions specific to West Bank and Gaza and other countries in Middle East and North Africa 2019 and Europe and Central Asia 2018/2019, therefore, they may not be found in the implementation of the rollout in other countries.
+All variables are named using, first, the letter of each section and, second, the number of the variable within the section, i.e. a1 denotes section A, question 1 (some exceptions apply due to comparability reasons).
+Variable names preceded by the prefix "BM" or "BMG" indicate questions specific to Republic of Cyprus and other countries in Europe and Central Asia 2018/2019 and Middle East and North Africa 2019, therefore, they may not be found in the implementation of the rollout in other countries.
 All other suffixed variables are global and are present in all country surveys over the world.
 All variables are numeric with the exception of those variables with an "x" at the end of their names.
 The suffix "x" denotes that the variable is alpha-numeric.